 Located on the East bank of the Tennessee River near Lobelville, TN, Crooked Creek Campground features full 20/30/50 amp hookup sites that can accommodate a wide range of campers!
 Tent camping is limited to those who are with someone in a camper for bathroom facilities.
 Given our convenient location, we are connected to Crooked Creek Marina, a full service marina and store.

-Crooked Creek Campground is an excellent base for day trips to many Tennessee attractions.
-Attractions include Loretta Lynn’s Ranch and Coal Miner’s Daughter Museum, Mennonite communities, a local winery, Shiloh National Military Park, Mousetail Landing State Park, an all that Nashville has to offer are within two hours or less drive time.
-There are also many off the beaten path treasures to be discovered in Tennessee.
+Crooked Creek Campground is an excellent base for day trips to many Tennessee attractions that include Loretta Lynn's Ranch and Coal Miner's Daughter Museum, Mennonite Communities (local winery), Shiloh National Military Park, Mousetail Landing State Park, and all that Nashville has to offer is within a two hour drive!

-But mostly what we offer is a peaceful quiet stay without the hustle and bustle of the daily grind!
+Mostly, we offer is a peaceful quiet stay without the hustle and bustle of the daily grind.
+See you soon!